Offer: get games for less than $99 MXN in the Nintendo Switch eShop | Ruetir

 We leave you the ones that caught our attention the most and that cost less than $99 MXN:

-Foot Clinic ― $38 MXN — Available until December 1 Felix The Reaper ― $35 MXN — Available until December 4 The Long Journey Home ― $35 MXN — Available until December 4 AER Memories of Old ― $35 MXN — Available until December 4 Silence ― $35 MXN — Available until December 4 Intruders: Hide and Seek ― $35 MXN — Available until December 4 Rise of Insanity ― $35 MXN — Available until December 4 Redeemer: Enhanced Edition ― $35 MXN — Available until December 4 Intruders: Hide and Seek ― $37 MXN — Available until December 4 This War of Mine: Complete Edition ― $37.49 MXN — Available until December 14
+Rise of Insanity ― $35 MXN — Available until December 4 Redeemer: Enhanced Edition ― $35 MXN — Available until December 4 Intruders: Hide and Seek ― $37 MXN — Available until December 4 The Bridge ― $35 MXN — Available until on December 7 Mindcell ― $41 MXN — Available until December 12 Deep Space ― $39.99 MXN — Available until December 12 This War of Mine: Complete Edition ― $37.49 MXN — Available until December 14 Theft Ride Legacy ― $36.44 MXN — Available until December 18 Paratopic + Fatum Betula ― $38.62 MXN — Available until December 18 Serial Cleaner ― $39.27 MXN — Available until December 20

 As you could see, there are several deliveries that are desired for this Sunday.
-A good example is AER Memories of Old, a game that invites you to become a bird to explore and experience a living world full of islands floating in the sky.
+A good example is Serial Cleaner, a game that will turn you into a “Cleaner”, a crime cleaning professional who works for the mafia and who must hide all traces of misdeeds from security agents.

 In case you missed it: eShop closure on Wii U and 3DS: what happened to my games?
 Can I continue downloading them?